Eliza A. Pittsinger: Early life and education

 Eliza Ann Pittsinger was born in Westhampton, Massachusetts, March 18, 1837.
 Her father was of German descent.
-Her mother was of Anglo-Saxon birth and blended unusual personal attractions with a nature bold and aspiring.
+Her mother was of Anglo-American birth and blended unusual personal attractions with a nature bold and aspiring.

 The mother's death occurred at the age of 32, leaving Pittsinger with two brothers and two sisters to the care and guidance of an older sister, a girl of 14, who thus acted in the double capacity of mother and sister.
 The father, deeply suffering from his bereavement, became negligent of his business matters, so that his circumstances and means of supporting his family were greatly reduced.
 Pittsinger early exhibited a disposition impulsive, daring, precocious; she cherished an unusual desire for knowledge of all kinds, and availed herself of all educational opportunities.

 At the age of 14, she took charge of the house for her father, two brothers, and a sister, and walked 1 mile to teach a school; and at the same time instructed at home a younger brother and sister.
 At 16, she was teacher of a school in western New York, composed mostly of boys much older than herself.
 During the three following years, her time was spent in teaching through the summer, and attending the Northampton High School in winter, from which she graduated with what is generally considered a thorough New England education.